debmanna/Sci-Comp-by-AbhijitKarGupta/README.md

 # Sci-Comp-by-AbhijitKarGupta

-This repository contains the chapterwise solution of the Book "Scientific Computing in Python 2nd Edition" Abhijit Kar Gupta
+Chapterwise solution of the Book "Scientific Computing in Python 2nd Edition" Abhijit Kar Gupta

+please write to me if you find any error ...

+# Solution is done by debmanna